Melimet/distributed-systems/README.md

 DATA
 ```

-## Features to implement
+## Features to Implement

-What we'll most likely end up doing is a Kubernetes solution with a single DHT capable of scaling up more file storage clusters based on demand.
-So the solution will end up quite scalable even though the DHT will be ending up as a bottleneck.
-The solution is fault tolerant as the file storage clusters have read replica backups from the follower nodes in each cluster.
-However, DHT will be a single point of failure, as we believe we won't have time to implement a solution with multiple DHTs.
-The system will be synchronized inside each cluster as the leader node commands the followers to make updates to the state.
+We'll likely develop a Kubernetes solution with a single DHT capable of scaling up more file storage clusters based on demand.
+This approach will make the solution highly scalable, even though the DHT may become a bottleneck.
+The system is fault-tolerant, as file storage clusters have read replica backups from follower nodes in each cluster.
+However, the DHT is a single point of failure, as we might not have time to implement a multi-DHT solution.
+Synchronization is maintained within each cluster, with the leader node directing followers to update the state.